 If you are progressing to a University of Essex programme of study through the University of Essex International College, you will have accepted your University offer at the same time as accepting your offer from the College.
 Your University offer is conditional on you meeting the progression requirements for your College course, as set out in your Offer Letter.
-If you successfully meet these progression requirements, your Contract with the University of Essex for your undergraduate or postgraduate study will be formed when the University of Essex confirms your place.
-The University will email you with confirmation of your place; your Offer Letter and your Contract will then be available on your myEssex applicant portal.
+Your Contract with the University of Essex for your undergraduate or postgraduate study will be formed at the point your details are transferred to the University's records system (and your status will show as 'conditional accept - CA' on your myEssex applicant portal.
+The University will email you when this happens; your Offer Letter and your Contract will then be available on your myEssex applicant portal.